21 min read

 When hard work is expected, the blanket is either discarded or doubled up and hung over one shoulder by men.
 Men also fasten the blanket on the right shoulder, leaving the right arm free for movement or action.
 Conversely, women fasten the blanket in the front.

 Traditionally, women carry their babies on their backs, a way of caring for the young.
-For this task, at least two shawls are used, one to fasten her child to her body and the other covering her child and her shoulders.
+For this task, at least two shawls are used, one to fasten her child to her body and the other to cover her child and her shoulders.

 Entrenched in the nation is the motto “Kobo ke bophelo”, which means “The blanket is life”, and which finds its way quite vividly in rich symbolism and ritual.